pkolyvas/nightscout-as-code-aws/README.md

 - [MongoDB](https://github.com/mongodb/mongo) (run via docker image)
 - [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy)

-We use the awesome [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) to configure the reverse-proxy and automatically provision a TLS
+We use the awesome [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) to configure the reverse-proxy and automatically provision a TLS cert.

 ## Types of installs